-This healthy potato salad has heart-healthy, homemade mayo, so it’s creamy and tasty!
+This potato salad has fresh, homemade mayo, so it’s creamy and tasty!
 Make this easy side dish to serve with your summer meals.

-BBQ cookouts and picnics are incomplete without serving a few classic side dishes.
-The problem is, side dishes like macaroni salad, coleslaw, and potato salad are often loaded with saturated fat and calories.
+BBQ cookouts and picnics are incomplete without serving a few classic side dishes like macaroni salad, coleslaw, and potato salad.

 - Potatoes – Potatoes of your choice.
-You can use red potatoes, baby potatoes and so on.
-Check out the paragraph down below on which ones are “best.”
+You can use red potatoes, baby potatoes, and so on.
+Check out the paragraph below on which ones are “best.”

 - Crunchy vegetables – The perfect potato salad needs some crunch.
 For this recipe, we use sweet bell pepper, red onion, green onion and celery.